SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/nest.md

 :alt: step3
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 3\.
-Using 4 acrylic spacers, bolt the scale to the side of the arena.
+Using 4 acrylic spacers, bolt the scale to the side of the habitat.
 :::
 ::::